-Describe the clinical manifestations of NSF.
-Describe procedures to screen for the detection of renal
+· Describe procedures to screen for the detection of renal impairment.

-Instruct the patients to contact their physician if they develop signs or symptoms of NSF following Gadoterate Meglumine Injection administration, such as burning, itching, swelling, scaling, hardening
+Instruct the patients to contact their physician if they develop signs or symptoms of NSF following Gadoterate Meglumine Injection administration such as burning itching swelling scaling hardening and tightening of the skin; red or dark patches on the skin; stiffness in joints with trouble moving, bending or straightening the arms, hands, legs or feet; pain in the hip bones or ribs; or muscle weakness.